zecollokaris/Restaurants-Guide-Android/README.md

 ## FEATURES

-The application allows users to view Best Restaurants Services and get User Reviews and Recommendations using the Yelp API.
+The application allows users to view Best Restaurants.

+- User can view Best Restaurants Services
+- User can get Resturant Reviews
+- User can view Recommendations using the Yelp API.

 ## PRE-REQUISITES.